 Technology advancements to the bid/no bid process

 An advancement on current bid-no bid decision model that we are working on is the closed loop process which solves the dilemma of inaccurate results.
-This loop learns from hindsight enabled by ML/AI to deliver predictive analytics to rank opportunities, determine win probability and highlight strategic differentiators.
+This loop learns from hindsight enabled by machine learning/artificial intelligence to deliver predictive analytics to rank opportunities, determine win probability and highlight strategic differentiators.
 By analysing historical data, companies can better identify which bids they should be going after based on aggregated trends data, and insights from lessons learned and post-bid debriefs.
 Over time this model can extend variables to contract KPIs.